 *There will be some plot spoilers in this piece*

-The film begins with a Tinder date.
-After a rough day, Queen, agrees to go on a date with Slim, whom she matched with on Tinder.
-On their ride home, a white police officer pulls Slim over and, without giving too much away, the two get into an altercation that results in Slim fatally shooting the officer.
-The film then follows the next six days as Queen and Slim are on the run trying to evade the nationwide manhunt for them.
+The feature film directorial debut from acclaimed Grammy-winning music video director Melina Matsoukas, Queen & Slim stars Daniel Kaluuya (Get Out, Black Mirror) and Jodie Turner-Smith (The Last Ship, Nightflyers) in what has been (incorrectly) proclaimed as “The Black Bonnie & Clyde.”
+Written by Emmy-winner Lena Waithe, Queen & Slim begins with a Tinder date.
+After a tumultuous day at work, Queen (Turner-Smith), agrees to go on a date with Slim (Kaluuya), whom she matched with on the dating platform.
+On their car ride home, a white police officer pulls Slim over, and the two get into a physical altercation that results in Slim fatally shooting the officer.
+The film then follows the subsequent six days as Queen and Slim are on the run attempting to evade the nationwide manhunt for them.

-Queen & Slim falls flat because the film isn’t sure of what it’s trying to say or be.
-Is this a message about the perpetual trauma and danger that black lives must exist within?
-Something else?
-Too often in this film, it felt like it was a beautifully shot and expertly curated cover for what’s really a vapid story.
-The majority of the film’s writing is so painfully bland that even an expert actor like Kaluuya struggles to really sell the script.
-Waithe tries too hard to have quotable moments (“Why do black people always have to be excellent?
-Why can’t we just be ourselves?”), and, in turn, sacrifices valuable moments to deepen her characters and explore the underlying themes of generational trauma, religion, domestic violence, class, sex work, etc. Furthermore, Jodie Turner-Smith (Queen) unfortunately gets her film debut marred by such a lousy script.
-She shows considerable range and has some great moments, but for an actress in her first leading role, it’s easy for a poor script to get in the way of your talent.
+Queen & Slim flounders because the film isn’t sure of what it’s trying to say or be.
+Is this a message about the perpetual trauma and danger that Black lives must exist within and survive in spite of?
+For the vast majority of its duration, this film uses beautiful shots and carefully curated cinematography to disguise the stinking vapidity of its story and the weakness of its script.
+The majority of the film’s writing is so painfully bland that even a generational talent like Kaluuya (the recipient of one Academy Award from two career nominations) struggles to truly sell the script.
+Waithe wastes her time with cringeworthy quotables like, “Why do Black people always have to be excellent?
+Why can’t we just be ourselves?”
+In turn, she unfairly forfeits valuable moments to expand the stories of her characters and dissect the film’s interlocking themes of sex work, class struggle, generational trauma, domestic violence, and religion.
+Conversely, Jodie Turner-Smith shows considerable range in her first leading role.
+Unfortunately, the uneven script mars even the greatest parts of her output.